PHOTO: Mstyslav Chernov, CC BY-SA 3.0

-CJFE's Journalists in Distress Fund provides humanitarian assistance to journalists whose lives and well-being are threatened.
-In most cases, the journalists we help have been attacked or threatened because of their profession.
+CJFE's Journalists in Distress Fund provides humanitarian assistance to journalists around the world whose lives and well-being are threatened because of their work.
+Since its creation in 1999, the Fund has disbursed over $250,000 CAD.

 About the Journalists in Distress Fund

 - The applicant must be a journalist, verifiable by either an IFEX member or an organization that provides emergency assistance.

 - The amount granted typically ranges from $500 to $1500 CAD.

 - Journalists are eligible for a maximum of two separate grants from CJFE.

 What does the Fund provide financial support for?

 - Medical expenses when journalists are caught in the line of fire or traumatized by their coverage.